Avarile/semantic-search/README.md

-# Morphic
+# Semantic-search

-An AI-powered search engine with a generative UI.
+An AI-powered search engine with a generative UI --- which looks like OPENAI.

 ![capture](/public/capture-240404_blk.png)